Google Analytics link

 Fivetran will deliver tables with the

-Because Google Analytics data is delivered in a cube, changing the way that the cube is formatted is difficult; adding in (or removing) fields changes the way the data is aggregated and synced.
+Because the Google Analytics data is delivered in a cube, changing the way that the cube is formatted is difficult; adding in (or removing) fields changes the way the data is aggregated and synced.
 This would require that we alter the data in your existing warehouse to ensure consistency.

 To ensure that the data you're receiving is reliable, we require that you create an entirely new connector for the updated version of your Google Analytics report.
 You must either:

 - Keep the name of the new/modified report and sync it into a different schema.

 NOTE: Google Analytics delivers optimal performance in the context of intraday data refreshes.
 You can find the details documented here.